ajgrf/hyper-light-dasher/README.md

+# Hyper Light Dasher

+This project automates the 800 dash challenge in the Nintendo Switch version of Hyper Light Drifter.
+To start:

+1. Position the drifter next to the stamina charger.
+2. Hit the home menu and navigate to Controllers->Change Grip/Order.
+3. Plug in the Teensy++ 2.0.

+It is adapted from Bertrand Fan's snowball thrower for Zelda.
+The original README follows.

 ## snowball thrower

 Automatically throws snowballs in The Legend of Zelda: Breath of the Wild by emulating a controller on a Teensy++ v2.0